s-kyungyong/Kronos/NLR_anlyses/README.md

 ### 4. Manual curation

 For manual curation, all these datasets need to be loaded into the Apollo Genome Browser.
 We conducted annotations for each chromosome.
 It took about 3 weeks to annotate all loci.
+After curation, there was a lot of downstream QC and manual examination over multiple iterations.

 ```
 #create reference sequence